PEXANE2/azure-docs.tr-tr/articles/iot-dps/quick-enroll-device-x509-node.md

     ![Portaldaki kayıt özellikleri](./media/quick-enroll-device-x509-node/verify-enrollment-portal.png)

 ## <a name="clean-up-resources"></a>Kaynakları temizleme
-Node.js hizmeti örneklerini keşfetmeye devam etmeyi planlıyorsanız, bu Hızlı Başlangıçta oluşturulan kaynakları temizlemeyin.
-Devam etmeyi planlamıyorsanız, bu hızlı başlangıç ile oluşturulan tüm Azure kaynaklarını silmek için aşağıdaki adımları kullanın.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all Azure resources created by this quickstart.

 1. Makinenizdeki Node.js örnek çıktı penceresini kapatın.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.
-3. Azure portalında Cihaz Sağlama Hizmeti'nden **Sertifikalar**'a, bu Hızlı Başlangıç için yüklediğiniz sertifikaya ve **Sertifika Ayrıntıları** penceresinin en üstünde bulunan **Sil** düğmesine tıklayın.
+3. From your Device Provisioning service in the Azure portal, select **Certificates**, select the certificate you uploaded for this quickstart, and press the **Delete** button at the top of the **Certificate Details** window.

 ## <a name="next-steps"></a>Sonraki adımlar
-Bu Hızlı Başlangıçta Azure IoT Hub Cihaz Sağlama Hizmeti'ni kullanarak X.509 ara veya kök CA sertifikası için bir kayıt grubu oluşturdunuz.
+In this quickstart, you created a group enrollment for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Cihaz sağlama hakkında ayrıntılı bilgi edinmek için Azure portalında Cihaz Sağlama Hizmeti ayarları öğreticisine geçin.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Cihazı Sağlama Hizmeti öğreticileri](./tutorial-set-up-cloud.md)